Underwater Archaeology

 Reasons for Archaeological Research Underwater

-• Shipwrecks (such as The Mary Rose) can also be important for archaeology because they can form a kind of accidental time capsule, preserving an assemblage of human artefacts at a moment in time i.e. when the ship was lost.
+Shipwrecks, such as The Mary Rose, can also be important for archaeology because they can form a kind of accidental time capsule, preserving an assemblage of human artifacts at the moment in time when the ship was lost.

 Challenges of Research on Underwater Sites

-• For a marine site, some form of working platform (typically a boat or ship) is needed.
-This creates logistics problems.
-A working platform for underwater archaeology needs to be equipped to provide for specialist remote sensing equipment, analysis of archaeological results, support for activities being undertaken in the water, storage of supplies, facilities for conservation for any items recovered from the water, as well as accomodation for workers.
+For a marine site, while some form of working platform (typically a boat or ship) is often needed, shore-based activities are common. notwithstanding, all creates logistics problems.
+A working platform for underwater archeology needs to be equipped to provide for the delivery of air for example, recompression and medical facilities, or specialist remote sensing equipment, analysis of archaeological results, support for activities being undertaken in the water, storage of supplies, facilities for conservation for any items recovered from the water, as well as accommodation for workers.

-• Underwater sites are often dynamic, that is they are subject to movement by currents, surf, storm damage or tidal flows.
-Structures may be unexpectedy uncovered, or buried beneath sediments.
+Underwater sites are often dynamic, that is they are subject to movement by currents, surf, storm damage or tidal flows.
+Structures may be unexpectedly uncovered, or buried beneath sediments.
 Over time, exposed structures will be eroded, broken up and scattered.
-The dynamic nature of the environment may make in-situ conservation infeasible, especially as exposed organics, such as the wood of a shipwreck, are likely to be consumed by marine organisms.
+The dynamic nature of the environment may make in-situ conservation infeasible, especially as exposed organics, such as the wood of a shipwreck, are likely to be consumed by marine organisms such as piddocks.

-• Underwater sites can be chemically active, with the result that iron can be leached from metal structures to form concretions.
-The original metal will be left in a fragile state.
+In addition, underwater sites can be chemically active, with the result that iron can be leached from metal structures to form concretions.
+The original metal will then be left in a fragile state.

 Techniques for Underwater Archaeological Research